Summer Programs 2025

 Root 2 Rise marks the fourth year of its partnership with One City Schools this summer when 11 students from West High School serve as Tutor-Mentors in K-5 classrooms.

-Four high school students (two from West High School and two from Capital High School) will inaugurate the program at the Lighthouse Christian School in the Madison area.
+Four high school students (two from West High School and two from Capital High School) will inaugurate the program at the Lighthouse Christian School.

 Program coordinator Joseph Thigpen Jr .said Lighthouse may train Tutor-Mentors when it opens a high school next year.